silashoevers/advent-of-code/README.md

 Input files are pulled from the AoC website and cached under `/input/YYYY/day_DD.txt`

-Examples given have to be manually put in a test files under `/test/YYYY/day_DD.txt`
+Examples given have to be manually put in a test file under `/test/YYYY/day_DD.txt`